-The Sister to Sister program was developed several years ago to welcome and inform those sisters whose husbands have been newly ordained.
+The Sister to Sister program was developed to welcome and inform those sisters whose husbands have been newly ordained.
 During this time, things can sometimes seem overwhelming.
 So, the NSP board came up with the brilliant idea of a sister to sister ministry.

 A fun and informative welcome package is sent to all the new sisters.
 The contents include, but are not limited to:

-An "Everday Survival Kit" is also included.
+An "Everyday Survival Kit" is also included.
 The contents of this survival kit are listed below, as we can all benefit by them.